holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 Interestingly, we do not obtain the exact same "smooth" results as Bornschein (2020).
 This is most likely due to the fact, that we have not replicated their experiment completely, as they for example include many more different seeds.
 Nevertheless, we can draw the following conclusions:

 - Interestingly, the relatively large ResNet-18 model does not overfit more than logistic regression at any point during training!
-- The relative ranking-hypothesis is largely confirmed
+- The relative ranking-hypothesis is confirmed
 - Beyond 25000 observations (roughly half of the MNIST train dataset), the significantly larger ResNet model is only marginally better than the relatively faster MLP model.

 ## Imbalanced Dataset
 We will now conduct an experiment for the case of imbalanced datasets, which is not included in the actual paper, as it could be a setting where the tested hypothesis is invalid.

-We sample an artificially imbalanced version of MNIST similar to Guo et al. (20197)(https://arxiv.org/pdf/1706.04599.pdf).
+We sample an artificially imbalanced version of MNIST similar to [Guo et al. (2019)](https://arxiv.org/pdf/1706.04599.pdf).
 The procedure is as follows.
 For each class in our dataset, we subsample between 0 and 100 percent of the original training and test dataset.
 We use the following [github repo](https://github.com/ufoym/imbalanced-dataset-sampler/blob/master/examples/mnist.ipynb) for this sampling procedure.
 Then, we select our calibration dataset similar to the previous experiment, i.e., random 90/10% split between training and calibration.

 We include a visualization of the classes distribution for the **original MNIST training dataset**